Military Funeral Honors

 The preferred method for verifying eligibility is the DD Form 214, Certificate of Release or Discharge from Active Duty.
 If the DD Form 214 is not available, any discharge document showing other than dishonorable service can be used.
 Members of the Selected Reserve may not have a DD 214 unless they were mobilized under federal orders.
 A service member’s DD 214 may be obtained by sending a request to the National Personnel Records Center in St. Louis, MO.

-Families of eligible veterans may request funeral honors through their local funeral director.
-The funeral director will contact the appropriate Military Service to arrange for the funeral honors detail.
-For families that are not using a funeral director, contact the appropriate Military Service Coordinator.
+Families of eligible veterans may request funeral honors through their local funeral director who will contact the appropriate Military Service to arrange for the funeral honors detail.

-Military units will provide, at a minimum, a two-person detail to present the core elements of the Funeral Honors Ceremony.
-These elements include the playing of Taps, the folding of a burial flag and the flag presentation.
-Under certain circumstances, a rifle detail and pallbearers may be provided.
+The Military Units will provide, a two-person detail to present the core elements of the Funeral Honors Ceremony: the playing of Taps, the folding of a burial flag and the flag presentation.

-VFW Post 10380 Dress Blue Detail augments the Army National Guards Gravesite Military Honors with the Rifle Volley.
-We also are able to perform the full Military Honors Ceremony with Rifle Volley, Taps and Presentation of the Flag to next of kin.
+VFW Post 10380 Dress Blue Honor Guard augments the Various Services service units at Gravesite Military Honors with the Rifle Volley.
+We also are able to perform the full Military Honors Ceremony with Rifle Volley, Taps and Presentation of the Flag.

-For Post Members, we also have a VFW Prayer service we perform at the visitation.
+For our VFW Post 10380 Members, we also have a VFW Prayer service we perform at the visitation.

 We do these services free of charge as we want every person who served in our nations Military to have full military honors at their funeral service.

-We work with local Funeral Homes ask them to call us if you are in need of this service.
+We work with local Funeral Homes.
+Please ask them to call us if you are in need of this service.